Why is the Arkansas River so low?

-Now one thing is for certain, the lack of rain is not solely to blame.

-It’s caught the attention of many folks for which the Riverfront is part of daily life.
-It turns out there are a number of factors causing river levels to shrink, but the good news is it’s only temporary.

-For many Wichitans who enjoy walking, cycling, or fishing along the Riverfront, the lack of water is a bit surprising this time of year.
+It turns out there are a number of factors causing river levels to shrink, but the good news is it’s only temporary for many Wichitans who enjoy walking, cycling, or fishing along the Riverfront.

 “I mean, I, I enjoy walking down here, and it’s sad to see it so low.
 Honestly, I think it looks kinda gross,” said Devon Smith, a Wichita resident.